DMDirc/DMDirc.github.io/_posts/2007-09-13-new-to-05-cross-platform-installer.md

 </pre>
 As you can see, the scripts do everything automatically, including downloading the two extra files needed for windows (7zip sfx stub, and shortcut.exe)

-That's about all I can think of to say about the installer, so feel free to try and break it (and report any breakages either as <a href="http://code.google.com/p/dmdirc/issues/entry">an issue on google code</a>, or as <a href="http://blog.dmdirc.com/2007/09/13/new-to-05-cross-platform-installer/#respond">a comment here</a>).
+That's about all I can think of to say about the installer, so feel free to try and break it (and report any breakages as <a href="http://code.google.com/p/dmdirc/issues/entry">an issue on google code</a>).